Attacks on US bases during the Middle Eastern crisis (2023–present): US response

 On 26 December, the US conducted an airstrike on a PMU base in Hillah which killed one soldier and injured 20 others, with at least 12 being members of the Ministry of Interior.

 On 4 January 2024, the United States carried out a drone strike on the headquarters of Harakat Al-Nujaba in Baghdad, with the specific target being Mushtaq Talib al-Saidi, a senior leader of Harakat al Nujaba held responsible for orchestrating attacks against US forces.
 The strike resulted in the death of four individuals, including al-Saidi, and left six others wounded.
 According to Iraqi militia sources and police reports, the attack involved two rockets fired from a drone, which struck a vehicle within the headquarters.

 On 23 January 2024, the United States launched a series of airstrikes on three facilities used by Iran-backed militias in Iraq.
 The United States defence secretary, Lloyd Austin, announced the strikes in a statement the same day.
 The strikes targeted several militia groups with connections to Iran, including Kataib Hezbollah.
 The Iraqi government later accused the United States of escalating existing regional tensions.
 Lloyd Austin defended the attacks.
 Kataib Hezbollah announced the suspension of operations against the US on 30 January.

 Kataib Hezbollah also distanced its activities from Iran claiming "our brothers in the axis – especially in the Islamic Republic – do not know how we work jihad".

 February 2024 airstrikes

 On 2 February, the US launched retaliatory airstrikes targeting Iran-backed militias in Iraq and Syria, in response to an attack that killed three US troops in Jordan.
 According to the Syrian Observatory for Human Rights, at least 35 Iran-backed militiamen were killed in the strikes in Syria.
+At least 5 of the killed militiamen were buried a few days later in the Iranian city of Mashhad, with 4 of the killed being members of the Afghan Fatemiyoun Brigade.
 Iraqi Popular Mobilization Forces announced that 16 of their fighters were killed in the airstrikes.

 On 7 February, a US drone strike on a vehicle in the Mashtal neighborhood of Baghdad reportedly killed a commander of Kata'ib Hezbollah.
 Another source reported that the attack targeted a vehicle used by the Popular Mobilization Forces and killed three people.
 US officials did not make a comment about the attack.
 According to Reuters, other pro-Iranian groups were also hit in the attack.
 Following the airstrikes, militia attacks against US forces were halted.